codeabuse/MSBuildUtils/README.md

 ﻿
-A helper task to fix missing dependency mappings when NetBeauty2 is applied with shared runtime mode is enabled.
+A helper task to fix missing dependency mappings when the NetBeauty2 is applied with Shared Runtime Mode.

 For more info, read my issue report and discussion: https://github.com/nulastudio/NetBeauty2/issues/92.